The definitive guide to leads to business

 What is the difference between a lead and a prospect?

-Should I prioritize lead quantity or quality?
+Do I prioritize lead quantity or quality?

 Quality.
 Always.
 Filling the funnel with hundreds of leads that do not fit is the fastest way to burn out your sales team and waste money.